 The influence factors of these networks are also randomly generated in a given range.
-The plot is given in Figure \ref{ALL_BOUND_SF} and the maximum relative errors for bounds are shown in Table \ref{table:SF bounds}.
+The error plot is given in Figure \ref{ALL_BOUND_SF}.

-For random regular graphs, we iterate 100 times, in each round, for each $n$, we generate graphs with degree roughly equal to $n^{0.25 + 0.1k}$ where $k = \{0,1,2,3,4\}$.
+For random regular graphs, for each $n$, we generate graphs with degree roughly equal to $n^{0.25 + 0.1k}$ where $k = \{0,1,2,3,4\}$.
+For each degree, we generate $5$ graphs.
 The influence factors of these networks are also randomly generated in a given range.
-The plot is given in Figure \ref{ALL_BOUND_RR} and the maximum relative errors for bounds are shown in Table \ref{table:RR bounds}.
+The error is given in Figure \ref{ALL_BOUND_RR}.

-For Erdos-Renyi graphs, we iterate 100 times, in each round, for each $n$, we generate $5$ graphs with edge-connection probability $0.25$.
+For Erdos-Renyi graphs, for each $n$, we generate $25$ graphs with edge-connection probability $0.25$.
 The influence factors of these networks are also randomly generated in a given range.
-The plot is given in Figure \ref{ALL_BOUND_ER} and the maximum relative errors for bounds are shown in Table \ref{table:ER bounds}.
+The error plot is given in Figure \ref{ALL_BOUND_ER}.